sola-st/CodeCureAgent/README.md

 All log files from running the experiment on the 1000 warnings are located in [code_cure_agent/evaluation_results/evaluation_outputs](code_cure_agent/evaluation_results/evaluation_outputs) (split into multiple batches of experiment runs).

 The extracted and aggregated evaluation results, as described in `IV.
-Experiment Setup and Evaluation: 3.
+Running and Evaluating your own Experiment: 3.
 Scripts for Evaluation` above, are located in [code_cure_agent/evaluation_results](code_cure_agent/evaluation_results).

 ---

-## VI.
+## VII.
 Replicate Experiments

 ### Replicate CodeCureAgent experiment on 1000 warnings dataset
 1. Run CodeCureAgent on the [code_cure_agent/experimental_setups/evaluation_dataset/evaluation_dataset_filled_up_to_1000_input_file.csv](code_cure_agent/experimental_setups/evaluation_dataset/evaluation_dataset_filled_up_to_1000_input_file.csv) input file as described in `III.
 Run CodeCureAgent`.

 2. Post-process the created log files as described in `IV.
-Experiment Setup and Evaluation: 3.
+Running and Evaluating your own Experiment: 3.
 Scripts for Evaluation` to receive aggregated results (Markdown file and plots).